Magnolias Project 2018 – Applications Open

 - Commit time during the summer to prepare or revise a syllabus and submit it in August

-- Report back to the group in August.
+- Report back to the group in the fall semester

-- Send a short description of how you plan to change an existing course, or develop a new one, that will incorporate environmental and/or sustainability issues to Tiffany White .
+- Send a short description (one paragraph maximum) of how you plan to change an existing course, or develop a new one, that will incorporate environmental and/or sustainability issues to Kim Couch at firstname.lastname@example.org.
 Please include your name, departmental affiliation, phone number and e-mail address.

 Want to know more?